CliffordAnderson/XQuery4Humanists/session-three.md

 I hope that you've enjoyed this brief tour of XQuery.
 Please [be in touch](http://www.library.vanderbilt.edu/scholarly/) if you have any questions.
 I'm always glad to help whenever I can.

 Feel free to improve on these examples and to share your work with everyone else.
-The easiest way to do that is to write your expression in [Zorba](try-zorba.28.io) and then tweet out the permalink to [#prog4humanists](https://twitter.com/hashtag/prog4humanists).
-I look forward to seeing how you improve on my work! :)

-Many thanks to [Dr. Laura Mandell](http://idhmc.tamu.edu/the-director/) and her colleagues at the [Initiative for Digital Humanities, Media, and Culture](http://idhmc.tamu.edu/) for the opportunity to lead these three sessions of her [Programming4Humanists](http://www.programming4humanists.org/) series.